ronanblake/reservoir_computing_fyp/README.md

 # Repository structure

-1-Reservoir_Diagram.ipynb
+- `1-Reservoir_Diagram.ipynb`
     Visualisation of the reservoir network.

-2-Interpolation_Extrapolation.ipynb
+- `2-Interpolation_Extrapolation.ipynb`
     Logistic map interpolation and extrapolation.

-3-Optimizing_Prediction_Horizon.ipynb
+- `3-Optimizing_Prediction_Horizon.ipynb`
-    Viewing the prediction horizon as a function of warm-up length and then of the RCs hyperparameters.
+  Viewing the prediction horizon as a function of warm-up length and then of the RC's hyperparameters.

-4-Lorenz_system.ipynb
+- `4-Lorenz_system.ipynb`
   Reservoir computing applied to the Lorenz system.

-5-Autonomous_Mapping.ipynb
+- `5-Autonomous_Mapping.ipynb`
   Analysis of the autonomous reservoir dynamics and attractor behaviour.

-    Autononomous_Optimised_Hyperparameters.ipynb is an extension of this
+- `5-Autonomous_Optimised_Hyperparameters.ipynb`
+  Repeat of `Autonomous_Mapping` using the parameters from Section 3 that were found to be most optimal.